 Thoughts on Growth: My First Semester of College (2020)

 For much of my life, I’ve tried to understand what it means to grow.
 It is an inevitable process for all living beings—we must grow and humans are perhaps hyperaware of this process.
 But how do I know I have grown?
-A tree buds in the spring and we see it bloom.
-Flowers rise from the earth and find their way to the sun.
-And as a kid, your aunts and uncles exclaim, “look how much you’ve grown!”
-I wonder, is my change of height, my body, or my visibility as a “woman” that makes my growth more visible?
+And in not just the physical sense—like counting inches of height, or a gray strand of hair amongst my head.
+Maybe it is more like a tree buds in the spring and we see it bloom.
+Or flowers rising from the earth and finding a way to the sun.
+As a kid, my aunts and uncles would exclaim, “look how much you’ve grown!”
+But, I’m still left wondering, is my change of height, my body, or my movements through womanhood that make my growth more visible?

-Once you become an adult I think people are rather blind to growth, as it often lives beyond the physical.
-My change is left unseen, unacknowledged—but I feel my skin shedding more than ever.
-How are they blind to the flowers blooming in my soul?
+Once we become an adult, the definitions of growth seem to shift.
+My family no longer comments on my growth, even though I am growing more than ever—physically, spiritually, mentally.
+I feel my change is often left unseen and unacknowledged—but I feel my skin shedding more than ever.
+How are they blind to those flowers blooming?
 How the queerest parts of my body are, at last, nourished, and can dance amongst the gentle light of the horizon, peaking above the mountains ever so slightly.
 Oh, how I have never seen the sun before!
 Do they not see the light in my eyes again?

 The monster in question—was my own desire.
 I wanted an answer to my own discomfort, so desperately, without feeling, but who knew feeling was the closest thing to holding myself?
 These growing pains I’ve been feeling, seem to be nurturing me.
 And my queerness is eternally intertwined with my ability to feel.